 For further questions about how your financial aid package works with study abroad, please email email@example.com

 Understanding the Costs

 Understanding all the costs associated with studying abroad can help you calculate the price of your ideal study abroad experience.
 Each of the programs offered through the ACES Study Abroad Office and the University of Illinois has budget sheets associated with their program application to help you estimate overall costs.
-Don't forget to figure in any additional expenses that may add to your overall study abroad budget.

 Your costs fall into two categories: those billed by the University of Illinois to your Student Account ("billable costs") and those paid by you directly at the point of purchase ("non-billable costs").

 Billable costs are billed to your University of Illinois student account and may include: study abroad application fee, ACES Study Abroad administrative fee, tuition, and applicable fees, and International Insurance and Safety Fee.
 For complete details, refer to the budget sheet for the program you are interested in.

 Non-billable costs require payment directly to the entity that bills you.
 The cost items may include: program provider or host university fees, accommodation, meals, books and supplies, round-trip flight, local transport, passport, visa/supporting documents, immunizations, and additional personal expenses.
 Please note you may need to pay for many of these charges in advance, while others may be due upon arrival.